 Babies process many medicines differently than adults.
 Their livers and kidneys are not fully formed, meaning some medicines are difficult or impossible for them to process.
 Many medications may be perfectly safe for adults but can have harmful effects on a developing brain.
 Just because a medicine is sold over-the-counter or approved by the FDA doesn’t mean it’s safe for a fetus.

-So, what medicines are dangerous during pregnancy?
+So, what medication to avoid during pregnancy?

-Who decides if medications are safe?
+Who decides if medications are safe for pregnant women?

 First, how do we know what medicines are dangerous during pregnancy?
 The Food and Drug Administration (FDA) reviews clinical studies and other data to approve medications for various uses.
 The FDA will review clinical studies and other evidence to determine whether a pharmaceutical company can fairly market a drug as being safe for use during pregnancy.